NoahElRimawiFine/OT-Velocity/README.md

 ## Example

 An example for demonstration can be found from `Scripts/Demo.ipynb`.
+It provides details for running the algorithm, visualizing the resulting vector field and graphs, as well as computations of metrics.

 ## Reproduce results